akshat1326/Data.Mining.Project/README.md

 File 1 contains the complete code to perform dbscan on a dataset.
 The main function in this file is MyDBSCAN,it takes three inputs a dataset files(a list of vectorrs),threshold distance and minimum points in a cluster.

-File 2(main.py) preprocessing,aggregation,and plotting of our dataset.
+File 2 contains preprocessing, aggregation and plotting of our dataset.
 It calls the MyDBSCAN function when required.

-For running the code, you need to run main.py.

 ****IMPORTANT NOTE****
 Everywhere in the code and report: